Follow the Money

 Gallagher's $125,000 salary in 2007 as president of the Institute for Marriage and Public Policy was roughly 51% of revenue and 35% of expenses, a ratio that was called "out of the ordinary" by an analyst with Charity Navigator, a respected, independent charity evaluator.
 The analyst reported that a charity CEO's salary of 35% of expenses is "very large" and "rarely do we see anything quite as large."

 NOM’s Expenditures Have Increased by $7.5 Million Over Three Years (Chart from NOM's 2007 and 2008 Form 990s and NOM's 2009 Investors Report)

 First Year: NOM Raises Half a Million to Target State Legislators

 In its first year, NOM’s budget was just over $500,000 and the campaigns it ran were local and comparatively small.

-Two years later: NOM raises $8 million to target 11 states and Washington DC at various levels, and brags of its ability to come up with $600,000 in a few days.
+Two years later: NOM raises $8 million to target 11 states and Washington, D.C.

 Of NOM’s $2.5 million budget increase from 2007 to 2008, nearly $2.2 million came from 52 large donations of $5,000 or more from anti-gay organizations.
 On average, these donations were valued at more than $40,000 apiece, with one source alone giving $450,000, according to NOM’s tax filing.
 In a sworn statement filed in Iowa by NOM, then-executive director Brian Brown admitted, “NOM solicits and receives most of its funds as undesignated donations from major donors and national organizations.”